Genetics in the Retina

 Calcium Imaging of Retinal Ganglion Cell Function (Merigan)

-Dr. William Merigan, in collaboration with Drs.
-David Williams and Lu Yin, has developed a novel method for in vivo imaging of the light response of retinal ganglion cells.
+Dr. William Merigan, in collaboration with Dr. David Williams has developed a novel method for in vivo imaging of the light response of retinal ganglion cells.
 Ganglion cells are challenging to study because they are transparent and cannot be imaged with reflectance or single-photon fluorescence methods.
 The method Merigan developed uses insertion of a fluorescent calcium indicator, G-CaMP, into ganglion cells by a viral vector often used in gene therapy, followed by adaptive optics imaging of the increased fluorescence that results from visual activation.
 This new technique offers several advantages over existing methods for retinal physiology.
 Since it is an in-vivo method it can track the physiological response of single cells over weeks to months, making it valuable for extended studies of disease development or therapeutic intervention.
 It simultaneously images the physiological response of all G-CaMP expressing cells within the imaging field, providing a direct comparison of the response of numerous types of cells.

 Application of Novel Imaging Methodologies to the Retina (Hunter)

 Dr. Jennifer Hunter is developing new imaging modalities for studying human retina to extend the capabilities of imaging, which presently uses reflectance and single photon fluorescence methods.
 She is working to bring multi-photon imaging of the retina to the clinic because of the great advance this would bring for imaging the function (and dysfunction in eye disease) of most retinal neurons.
-Multi-photon imaging uses a short-pulse (femtosecond) laser to produce a fluorescent signal by the absorbtion of multiple photons by a fluorophore.
+Multi-photon imaging uses a short-pulse (femtosecond) laser to produce a fluorescent signal by the absorption of multiple photons by a fluorophore.
 Some of the most important intrinsic retinal fluorophores such as flavin adenine dinucleotide (FAD) and reduced nicotinamide adenine dinucleotide phosphate (NADPH) cannot be examined by existing single-photon fluorescent methods, since wavelengths required to activate these fluorophores cannot penetrate the eye’s optics.
 However, 2-photon imaging can drive these fluorophores with longer wavelengths of approximately 700 nm, which easily penetrate the optics to the retina.
-The 2-photon method is also advantageous even for fluoropohores that can be activated through the optics of the eye since long wavelengths are much less damaging to the retina than short wavelengths and long wavelengths minimally activate retinal photoreceptors making it possible to activate fluorescence without stimulating vision.
+The 2-photon method is also advantageous even for fluorophores that can be activated through the optics of the eye since long wavelengths are much less damaging to the retina than short wavelengths and long wavelengths minimally activate retinal photoreceptors making it possible to activate fluorescence without stimulating vision.
 The photo above shows in vivo 2-photon images of cone photoreceptors in primate retina.

-Imaging Studies of the Progression of Retinal Eye Disease (Chung)
+Imaging Studies of the Progression of Retinal Eye Disease

 Dr. Mina Chung is studying disease progression across the retina using adaptive optics retinal imaging methodologies developed at Rochester.
 She combines these methods with genetic screens, and traditional and advanced imaging methods such as optical coherence tomography (OCT) and fundus autofluorescence (AF) imaging.
 The photo below shows high-resolution images of individual cones superimposed on a low resolution fundus image of the same retina.